oddmayo/Obsidian-Vaults/University of Milan/Advanced Macroeconomics/Macro4 - AD-AS Eq..md

 The AD-AS model can **replicate short run effects of** $dz_t$: with *nominal rigidities* ($0<w<1$) the reduction in firms real marginal costs ($w_t-p_t-z_t$) due to $dz_t>0$ is *only partially* reflected in lower prices

-output is constrained by demand not increasing enough and an increase in productivity allows to serve this demans with less labor input $l_t \downarrow$
+output is constrained by demand not increasing enough and an increase in productivity allows to serve this demands with less labor input $l_t \downarrow$

 ## Business fluctuations in AD-AS model
 The economy so far features **two different distortions** relative to a situation in perfect competition